 Planning Your Deployment

 Based on the number of CPU cores you have bought for the SAS software license, you can specify the number of EC2 instances for the Quick Start to launch.
-For example, if you have obtained a SAS license for 32 physical CPU cores, you should enter 2 SAS Grid instances for the Required number of SAS Grid instances parameter (using the i3.8xlarge instance type) when you launch the Quick Start.
+For example, if you have obtained a SAS license for 32 physical CPU cores, you should enter 2 SAS grid instances for the Required number of SAS grid instances parameter (using the i3.8xlarge instance type) when you launch the Quick Start.

 Deployment Steps